Stabilizer Ranks, Barnes Wall Lattices and Magic Monotones: Magic Monotones and Barnes Wall Lattices

 For this suppose $\text{gcd} \neq 1$.
 Then there is a $p\in \bZ[i]$ irreducible such that Choose $\mathbf y_{2}\in \{0,1\}^{m}$ such that $p \nmid (1-i)^{m}\braket{\tilde{\mathbf y}_{2}|\psi}$.
 Now, we know that $p~|~(1-i)^{n}\braket{\tilde{\mathbf x_1}|\phi}(1-i)^{m}\braket{\tilde{\mathbf y_2}|\psi}$ for all $\tilde{x}_{1}\in \{0,1\}^{n}$.
 Since $p$ is irreducible, we must have that $p$ divides $(1-i)^n\braket{\tilde{\mathbf x}_{1}|\phi} \forall \tilde{\mathbf x_1}$ which contradicts the assumption that $\ket{\phi}$ was minimal.
 This proves (iii).

-Now, (iv) follows directly from $(ii)$ and $(iii)$.
+Now, (iv) follows directly from (ii) and (iii).
 For (v), we use a technique from \cite{kliuchnikov2024stabilizer}.
 For any state $\ket{\phi}$, let $\ket{\phi'}$ be its proportionally minimal vector.
 Now, we can write it as, for some vectors $\ket v, \ket w$,

 Clearly, $\ket v$ and $\ket w$ will have coefficients in $\mathbb Q(i)$.
 We now prove that these are indeed in $BW_{n-1}$.
-It suffices to prove that $\braket{{\alpha}|v}, \braket{{ \alpha}|w}\in \mathbb Z[i]$ for all elements $\alpha$ from the dual lattice for $BW_n$.
+It suffices to prove that $\braket{{\alpha}|v}, \braket{{ \alpha}|w}\in \mathbb Z[i]$ for all elements $\alpha$ from the dual lattice for $BW_{n-1}$.